Updated June 29, 2022

-Think about the first time you handed over the keys of the car to your teenager.
+Think about the first time you handed over the car keys to your teenager.
 Did you feel excited, nervous, afraid, or proud?
-Maybe a combination of the four?
+Maybe a combination?

-Driving is a great milestone filled with independence and excitement, but it’s also important to understand teen driving statistics and laws before allowing your child to get behind the wheel of a car.
+Driving is a significant milestone filled with independence and excitement.
+Still, it’s also essential to understand teen driving statistics and laws before allowing your child to get behind the wheel of a car to encourage your teen in safe driving habits.
 Keep your teen drivers safe by educating them about the rules and dangers of the road.

 Teenage Car Accident Statistics

-The number of teenage car accidents per year is a staggering.
+The number of teenage car accidents per year is staggering.
 In fact, according to the Centers for Disease Control and Prevention (CDC), motor vehicle crashes are the leading cause of death for teenagers in the United States.
+Read on for some of the most relevant teen driving stats.

-Of any age group, teen drivers have the highest crash rate.
-The CDC found that drivers between the ages of 16 and 19 years old are nearly three times more likely to be in a fatal crash than drivers aged 20 or older.
-Nearly 2,400 teens were killed and about 300,000 were treated in emergency rooms in 2017 for injuries suffered in motor vehicle crashes, totaling six deaths and hundreds of injuries every day.
+The CDC found that drivers between 16 and 19 are nearly three times more likely to be in a fatal crash than drivers aged 20 or older.
+About 2,800 teens died, and about 277,000 needed to be treated in emergency rooms in 2020 for injuries from motor vehicle crashes.
+This is an average of eight deaths and hundreds of injuries every day.

 Distracted driving can take many forms for teenage drivers: